-To the extent necessary to allow the state to not pay disproportionate share hospitals payments when hospital services are furnished to managed care enrollees.
+To the extent necessary to allow the state to not pay disproportionate share hospitals payments attributable to hospital services furnished to managed care enrollees.
 (Applies to all Medicaid state plan populations listed in Attachment D.)

-6. Prepaid Ambulatory Health Plan Enrollment
+7. Prepaid Ambulatory Health Plan Enrollment

-Section 1902(a)(4) as implemented in 42 CFR 438.56(c)
+Section 1902(a)(4) as implemented in 42 CFR 438.56(c) and 438.52

-To enable managed care entities to permit enrollees eligible through Medicaid or the CHIP state plan, a period of only 30 days after enrollment to disenroll without cause, instead of 90 days.
+To enable managed care entities to permit enrollees eligible through Medicaid or the CHIP state plan, a period of only 30 days after enrollment to disenroll without cause, instead of 90 days, except beneficiaries newly entering a managed delivery system.
+All beneficiaries newly entering a managed delivery system receive 90 days to disenroll.
+Beneficiaries newly entering a managed delivery system are individuals who have never had Coordinated Care Organization - enrollable Oregon Health Plan eligibility.
 (Applies to all Medicaid state plan populations listed in Attachment D.)